swcarpentry/git-novice/00-motivation.md

 $ git commit -m "initial commit"
 ~~~

-He creates a new public repository to share this on Github.
+He creates a new public repository to share this on GitHub.

-Then he pushes his directory to that repository on Github.
+Then he pushes his directory to that repository on GitHub.

 ~~~ {.bash}
 $ git remote add origin https://github.com/aammd/workshop.git